dechristopher/octadground/README.md

 ## Features

-Chessground is designed to fulfill all lichess.org web and mobile apps needs, so it is pretty featureful.
+Octadground is designed to fulfill all lioctad.org web and mobile apps needs, so it is pretty featureful.

 - Well typed with TypeScript
 - Fast.
 Uses a custom DOM diff algorithm to reduce DOM writes to the absolute minimum.